 Keywords: Fundraising, major donors, Bible translation, communities of participation

 Have you ever noticed that early and (often) unexpected experiences can radically change how you feel about a new endeavor?
 For me, one such extraordinary realization took place around salsa and chips!
-I was working in a brand new role back in 2001, visiting major donors to the Seed company.
-Jim and Barbara, the couple I was visiting, had given tens of thousands of dollars Michael toupin, Ph.D., has served with Wycliffe Bible translators and the Seed company for nearly 30 years. his service has spanned numerous areas in Bible translation, adult literacy, major donor fundraising, and organizational leadership. to help a specific Bible translation project in africa. amazed by their generosity, I had come to say “thank you.”
+I was working in a brand new role back in 2001, visiting major donors to the Seed Company.
+Jim and Barbara, the couple I was visiting, had given tens of thousands of dollars to help a specific Bible translation project in Africa. amazed by their generosity, I had come to say “thank you.”
 I also hoped to build a strong relationship with them in the process—ostensibly for the sake of the work.
 Little did I know that they would deeply impact my own life.

 Christianity and Bible Translation

-The biblical vision and precedent for outreach to each people and language is noted in acts 1:8 and 2:4-11, and again in Revelation 5:9 and 7:9. the verses in Revelation describe God’s kingdom as being comprised of individuals from every “tribe, language, people, and nation.” this idea captured the imagination of missionary leader cameron townsend. after working with Bibleless people groups in Latin america in the 1930s, townsend founded Wycliffe Bible translators.
+The biblical vision and precedent for outreach to each people and language are noted in Acts 1:8 and 2:4-11, and again in Revelation 5:9 and 7:9. the verses in Revelation describe God’s kingdom as being comprised of individuals from every “tribe, language, people, and nation.”
+This idea captured the imagination of missionary leader Cameron Townsend.
+After working with Bibleless people groups in Latin America in the 1930s, Townsend founded Wycliffe Bible Translators.
 Since its founding in 1942, the organization has served more than 2,000 minority language groups in over 90 countries (Wycliffe, 2013).

 The Philanthropic Landscape and The Seed Company